 Some bed bug treatments include:

 An expert in bed bug removal can use a variety of treatment methods.
-They should work with the customer to determine what options will work best in each situation.
+Ehrlich bed bug pest control experts have a variety of methods to detect and get rid of bed bugs.
+The bed bug pest control expert should work with the customer to determine what options will work best in each situation.

 It all depends on the situation.
 The use of a heat treatment, in conjunction with some chemical applications, has proven to be very effective.
 However, conventional treatments with chemical treatments can also eliminate infestations.